 What is SAML 2.0?
 Security Assertion Markup Language 2.0 (SAML 2.0) is a standard for exchanging authentication and authorization data between security domains.
 SAML 2.0 enables web-based, cross-domain single sign-on (SSO), which helps reduce the administrative overhead of distributing multiple authentication tokens to the user.

 To understand the full capabilities of your tech stack, you should begin identifying which of your apps support SAML 2.0 when you originally map your applications.

 Additionally, make sure to inquire about whether your intended solution offers alternative protocols or support form-based login options.
 These features will ensure a secure login process for your employees across all applications–even the ones missing SAML 2.0.

 4. Connecting to your Azure AD or G-suite

-Many organizations rely on G-suite or Azure AD as their identity provider.
-Some may use a different Directory as a Service (DaaS) solution.
+Many organizations rely on G-suite or Azure AD as their identity provider, while some may opt for a different Directory as a Service (DaaS) solution.

 Some SaaS applications may offer automatic provisioning.
 But is this a necessary feature and should you even enable it?

-While this method may save you time, without a SaaS management tool, it may cause your license management to get out of control as any provisioned user may automatically assign additional an paid license to your linked applications, making full transparency into the makeup and use of your tech stack a must-have.
+While this method may save you time, without an Automated SaaS management tool, the process of provisioning may cause your license management to spiral out of control.
+Adding a provisioned user to your SSO may automatically assign an additional paid license to your linked applications, making full transparency into the makeup and use of your tech stack a must-have.